 This section will show a list of Indigenous Language related training opportunities that will be available throughout Queensland.
 State Library will be conducting regional language workshops over the next 6 months (January 2018 – June 2018) and will provide further details here.
 Check this page often to see the latest listings/updates.
 If your community organisation would like to host a future language workshop, please contact Rose at the State Library.

-State Library of Queensland Aboriginal and Torres Strait Islander languages Research Discovery Workshop (4-7 December 2017)
+State Library of Queensland Aboriginal and Torres Strait Islander Languages Research Discovery Workshop (December 2018 dates tbc)

-The State Library of Queensland (SLQ) is hosting an Aboriginal and Torres Strait Islander Languages Research Workshop at the State Library in Brisbane from 4-7 December 2017.
+The State Library of Queensland (SLQ) will be hosting its annual Aboriginal and Torres Strait Islander Languages Research Workshop at the State Library in Brisbane during December 2018.
 This workshop aims to build upon and extend previous research workshops and enhance the research skills and knowledge of community language workers.

 Participants in the workshop will undertake research activities at the State Library, but also explore other collections and discover new ideas and strategies for working with languages.
 As per previous years, the program will include guest speakers as well as site visits to local collections.

 Day One will set the scene for research but also allow participants to explore the State Library collections.

 Day Two a site visit to University of Queensland, featuring an introduction to the Fryer Library and their collections as well as the Centre of Excellence for the Dynamics of Language and their project activities related to Aboriginal and Torres Strait Islander languages.

 Day Three will entail a visit to the Queensland State Archives at Runcorn and will provide participants with further information on available language resources.
 The afternoon session will be back at SLQ for ongoing research.